onsip/SIP.js/demo/README.md

 Clone this repository, then...

 ```
+npm install
 npm run build-demo
 ```

 ## Running

-The demos will run in Chrome, Firefox, or other web browsers which support WebRTC.
+The demos will run in Chrome, Firefox, or other web browsers which supports WebRTC.

 In your web browser, open the `index.html` file in this directory to run the demos.